jpfluger/examples/ubuntu-14.04/sinopia.md

 Many of the examples below came from [Sinopia](https://github.com/rlidwka/sinopia) on GitHub and Dylan Smith's [instructive tutorial](https://blog.dylants.com/2014/05/10/creating-a-private-npm-registry-with-sinopia/).

 My additions incorporate using Sinopia with nvm, sysvinit and monit.
-For detailed implementation of these refer to the Ubuntu 14.04 [post-install](https://github.com/jpfluger/examples) section.
+For a detailed implementation of these refer to the Ubuntu 14.04 [post-install](https://github.com/jpfluger/examples) section.

 ## Installation